Tutorial on the chemical potential of ions in water and porous materials: transport, isotherms, and electrical double layer theory: An isotherm for the absorption of neutral molecules

 \section{An isotherm for the absorption of neutral molecules}

 Next we describe the distribution of a neutral solute, \textit{i}, between solution and a porous absorbent material.
 The valency (charge number) of neutral molecules is zero, i.e., $z_i \! = \!
 0$, so the electrostatic contribution $z_i \phi$ can be neglected.
-We can then also neglect ion-ion Coulombic interactions, $\mu_{\text{i.i.c.i.},i}$.
-Eq.~\eqref{eq_fund_part_2} then becomes
+We can also neglect Coulombic interactions, $\mu_{\text{cou},i}$, and Eq.~\eqref{eq_fund_part_2} then becomes

 where for the moment we have also left out molecular interactions.
-We consider two phases, a solution phase, described by the index $\infty$, and an absorbent material, `m'.
+We consider two phases, a solution phase, described by the index $\infty$, and an absorbent material, for which we use index m.
 At chemical equilibrium, the chemical potential of molecule \textit{i} is the same in both phases, and thus, based on $\mu_{\text{m},i} = \mu_{\infty,i} $, we obtain

 which we rewrite to

 and then to